liquinlab/elm-smile/docs/concepts.md

 This is already a working View!
 On first load it will show the word "THIS" since that is the first step.
 Then if the user presses the spacebar, it will advance to the next step and show the word "IS" and so on.
-When it get to the last step, subseqent presses of the spacebar will do nothing since there are no more steps to advance to.
+When it get to the last step, subsequent presses of the spacebar will do nothing since there are no more steps to advance to.

 **This covers only part of the Smile API and development approach but we hope is